Thieves' Gold: Production

 Thieves' Gold was released as a Universal Special Feature in 1918.
 It was a 50-minute silent film on five reels, part of the "Cheyenne Harry" series of film featurettes.
 The original story, "Back to the Right Train" by Frederick R. Bechdolt, was adapted for the screen by scenarist George Hively.
 This installment of "Cheyenne Harry" won notably negative reviews by critics at the time of its release.

-Reception
+Censorship

 Like many American films of the time, Thieves' Gold was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 2, six scenes of women at bar and women drinking, flashed two scenes of tough dancing by Cheyenne Harry and young woman, Harry shooting a Mexican, Reel 4, four holdup scenes, Reel 5, shooting of Padden, two scenes of Harry shooting.

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the removal of most of the same scenes as the Chicago Censors.

+Preservation

+With no holdings located in archives, Thieves' Gold is considered a lost film.